Convergence to the Brownian CRT for critical branching Markov processe: Introduction

 \subsection{Literature}

-Results of this kind were first proved by Aldous \cite{CRT1, CRT3} who showed that if you condition a critical Galton-Watson tree to have a large total progeny then, under the assumption that the offspring distribution has finite variance, the rescaled tree converges (in the Gromov-Hausdorff sense) to the Brownian CRT.
-This result has since been extended to various other settings including Galton-Watson trees with infinite variance offspring distribution \cite{LeGall02}, multitype Galton-Watson processes with a finite number of types \cite{miermont08}, and branching diffusions in bounded domains \cite{ellen}.
+Genealogical scaling limits for finite variance critical branching processes were first considered by Aldous \cite{CRT1, CRT3}, who showed that if you condition a critical Galton-Watson process to have a large total progeny then, under the assumption that the offspring distribution has finite variance, the rescaled genealogical tree converges (in the sense of its encoding contour function) to the Brownian CRT.
+This result has since been extended to various other settings including Galton-Watson trees with infinite variance offspring distribution \cite{LeGall02}, multitype Galton-Watson processes with a finite number of types \cite{miermont08}, and branching diffusions in bounded domains \cite{ellen}, to name just a few.

-{More recently, Foutel-Rodier obtained a general and technically powerful result for discrete-time branching Markov processes, assuming finite positive moments of all orders \cite{felix}.
+{More recently, Foutel-Rodier obtained a general and technically powerful result for discrete-time branching Markov processes, assuming finite positive moments of all orders for the offspring distribution \cite{felix}.
 Our work can be viewed as complementary to this framework, as well as an extension in two directions: we show that only second-moment assumptions on the offspring distribution are sufficient, and we treat the continuous-time setting.
 The proof also follows a different philosophy, relying on new analytic and probabilistic ideas - most notably a robust martingale argument - rather than the combinatorial techniques and moment computations that underpin earlier approaches.}

-One approach to proving such results is to view the genealogical tree associated with the branching process as a random metric measure space (mm-space) and prove that, when appropriately scaled, the mm-space converges in distribution to that of the limiting CRT.
-As such, there has been an increase in interest in studying the topological properties of the space of mm-spaces that are required for proving the convergence of random mm-spaces, \cite{mm-space, mmm-space, felixmmspace}.
-We also refer the reader to Section \ref{subsec:mmspace} for a summary and brief discussion of the results that will be needed for the proof of Theorem \ref{thm:main}.
+Finally, let us mention that since we view our genealogical tree as a random metric measure space (mm-space), we will rely on several modern results concerning topologies on mm-spaces and convergence of random mm-spaces, \cite{mm-space, mmm-space, felixmmspace}.
+We refer the reader to section \ref{subsec:mmspace} for a summary and brief discussion of the results that will be needed for the proof of Theorem \ref{thm:main}.